 Join our team

 Do you enjoy working for a dynamic startup in an environment that values creativity, curiosity, and critical thinking?
-We are looking for future team members to expand both our machine learning/algorithms and our software development teams.
+We are looking for future team members to expand our teams in machine learning, software development, as well as IT security.

 If that sounds like you and you’d like to apply or just find out more, please contact us at firstname.lastname@example.org